 Add the 2.1% Special Income Tax for Reconstruction to the tax amount determined in Item ㉛ to calculate the final tax amount, and enter it in Item 51, “Tax Payable.”
 If a refund is due, enter the amount in Item 52, “Tax Refund.”

-Subtract the amounts in items (15) through (17) from the amount in item (18), and enter the result in item (19).
-If the amount in item (19) is positive, round down any amount less than 100 yen.
-If the amount is negative, enter it as is without rounding.
+Subtract the amounts in items (15) through (17) from the amount in item (16), and enter the result in item (18).
+If the amount in item (18) is a positive number, round down any amount less than 100 yen.
+If it is a negative number, enter the amount as is without rounding.

 If your calculation results in a tax refund, enter the bank account where you wish to receive the refund in the "Place to Receive Tax Refund" section at the bottom right of Form 1 of your tax return.
 After you file your tax return, the refund will be deposited into the designated account within approximately one to one and a half months.

 When filing your income tax return, you must pay the final amount of income tax by the filing deadline.
-On the other hand, since local tax rates and other factors vary by municipality, your local government calculates and determines the tax amount, and a “Local Tax Assessment Notice” is sent to you around June.
+On the other hand, since local tax rates and other factors vary by municipality, your local municipality will calculate and determine the tax amount, and a “Local Tax Assessment Notice” will be sent to you around June.
 If you selected “Self-Payment” when filing your income tax return, this Local Tax Assessment Notice will be mailed to your home.
 A payment slip is enclosed, so please pay the tax yourself.If you selected “Special Withholding,” the notice will be mailed to your employer.
-Procedures will be arranged to pay your resident tax in installments via payroll deduction from June through the following May, so you do not need to make the payment yourself.
+Since arrangements will be made to pay your resident tax in installments via payroll deduction from June through May of the following year, you will not need to make the payment yourself.
 However, if you do not want your employer to know that you have income other than salary income (including FX trading), please select “Pay by Yourself” when filing your tax return and make the payment yourself.

 The instructions for the next steps will vary depending on the method you selected.
 Please follow the instructions to proceed to the "Select the tax return(s) to file" step.